Unlocking the Power of Markets as a New Tool for Regulating Pollution

 Background

 In India, nearly the entire population of 1.4 billion people breathes air more polluted than World Health Organization standards for particulate matter, often by a factor of 10 or more.
-Reducing air pollution throughout India to the World Health Organization standard would, by some estimates, increase Indian life expectancy by an average of five years.
+Reducing air pollution throughout India to the World Health Organization standard would, by some estimates, increase Indian life expectancy by an average of 3.5 years.

 Command & Control Model